Skip to main content

 A little code generation in Go in 2020.

-Perl gives me headaches.
-But I’m fond of one of Larry Wall’s three virtues: Laziness.
-This is a story of how sometimes laziness lets you do fun things.
 Distributed systems and microservices are as ubiquitous as the coronavirus in 2020.
 This results in a requirement for a lot of integration.
 And a nice way to maintain the glue code is to use SDKs rather than have multiple services write the transport glue themselves.
+Like so…

 How I got a 100 Dollar toy drone to follow me around.

 It’s that time of the year again when I decide to add to my blog.
 It was my birthday last week and I decided to buy myself a small DJI drone to hack with.
 I wanted to get something lightweight, cheap and easily replaced.
 The DJI Tello so far has turned out to be delightfully sufficient for my criteria.
-The video is here.
-The experiment I set out to do is to have the Tello latch on to a face and follow it.